fullmetalbrackets/blog/src/content/blog/expose-plex-with-cloudflare.md

 ---
-title: "How I securely expose Plex from behind CGNAT with Cloudflare Tunnel"
+title: "How to securely expose Plex from behind CGNAT with Cloudflare Tunnel"
 description: "Exposing Plex normally involves port forwarding from the router, which is very insecure and not recommended.
 If your home network is behind CGNAT - very common with most ISPs nowadays -- you can't even port forward if you wanted to.
 Here's how I did it in a fairly secure way that limits access by using Cloudflare."
 pubDate: 2024-07-15
 tags: